LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 27th Sunday in Ordinary Time - A Little Can Go A Long Way

+"Lord, give me strength, a little patience is all I ask.
+Give me faith."
 I find myself praying this little prayer quite often during my daily routine.
-Whether it's the driver behind me who insists upon accelerating, knowing full well that I intend to make a turn, or clients who just "don't seem to get it," or people who continually seem to make the same mistakes over and over again...
+Whether it's the driver behind me who insists upon accelerating, knowing full well that I intend to make a turn, or clients who just "don't seem to get it," or people who continually seem to make the same mistakes over and over again.
 I am constantly praying for assistance to cope.
-We all share these same foibles, and some of us can react to life's little aggravations better than others.
+We all share these same foibles and some of us can react to life's little aggravations better than others.

-In the midst of this day-by-day struggle we yearn to find God and to come to know Him better.
-We want to understand how the promise of God's love fits into all of this; and we cry out like the disciples: "Lord, increase our faith."
+We want to understand how the promise of God's love fits into all of this and we cry out like the disciples, "Lord, increase our faith."
 At times life can seem somewhat overwhelming.
+We can easily beg for more faith so that we can be the kind of disciples we believe Jesus is teaching us to be.

-Faith, it seems, doesn't have to increase - as much as exist.
+Faith, it seems, doesn't have to increase as much as exist.
 Having faith doesn't automatically give the believer the power to perform crowd-pleasing spectacles or life-saving miracles.
-But faith does mean that we are in touch with God and experience God as the source of that energy which enables us to live good lives, marked by the ability to forgive - as we ourselves have been forgiven; to reach out to one another - as we ourselves have been found and embraced by God.
+But it does mean that we are in touch with God and experience God as the source of that energy which enables us to live good lives, marked by the ability to forgive as we ourselves have been forgiven, to reach out to one another as we ourselves have been found and embraced by God.

-Our times call for a strong, courageous witness to the sacredness of life, of creation, of human dignity... a witness to justice and peace and to our common brotherhood in the family of mankind.
-Having faith means confronting injustice with courage and crying out against the neglect of the poor and needy of our country and world - whose interests get put aside during times of war, religious indifference and political campaigning.
+Our times call for a strong, courageous witness to the sacredness of life, of creation, of human dignity.
+We are called to witness to justice and peace and to our common brotherhood in the family of mankind.
+Having faith means confronting injustice with courage and crying out against the neglect of the poor and needy of our country and world whose interests get put aside during times of war, religious indifference and political upheaval.

-Yet despite this, our faith will give us strength to live our lives freely, in trust and in love - knowing that our God is near, that He understands our pain, that He will sustain us and carry us through, even though in the midst of the struggles, that faith may feel as small and insignificant as a mustard seed.
+Yet despite this, our faith will give us strength to live our lives freely in trust and in love, knowing that our God is near, that He understands our pain, that He will sustain us and carry us through even in the midst of our struggles and even though our faith may feel as small and insignificant as a mustard seed.